-Itaú is present in 19 countries outside Brazil, seven of which are in Latin America.
-In Argentina, Chile, Paraguay and Urugay, Itaú provides retail banking, corporate and treasury services, with a focus on commercial banking.
+As of December 31, 2014, Itaú is present in 18 countries outside of Brazil, seven of which are in Latin America.
+In Argentina, Chile, Paraguay and Uruguay, Itaú offers commercial banking (retail) and wholesale banking with the main focus on commercial banking.

-In Mexico, we operate in the credit card segment and we are in the initial phase of opening a brokerage company and an investment bank..
-Itaú BBA has a representative office in Peru and are gradually intensifying our presence in Colombia through our investment banking and corporate operation..
+In Mexico, Itaú is opening a brokerage company.
+Itaú BBA has a representation office in Peru, and are gradually intensifying our presence in Colombia through our investment banking and corporate operations.

-Additionally, Itaú has European operations in Portugal, the United Kingdom, Luxembourg, Spain, France, Germany, and Switzerland.
-In the United States, Itaú maintains offices in New York and Miami while in the Caribbean it operates in the Cayman Islands and the Bahamas.
-Itaú has a Middle East office in Dubai and Asian offices in Hong Kong, Shanghai, and Tokyo.
-These foreign offices mainly serve institutional, investment, corporate and private banking clients.
+Additionally, Itaú has operations in Europe (France, Germany, Portugal, United Kingdom, Spain, and Switzerland), in the United States (Miami and New York), in the Caribbean (Cayman Islands and the Bahamas), in the Middle East (Dubai), and in Asia (Hong Kong, Shanghai and Tokyo).
+These are operations that mainly serve institutional, corporate and private banking clients.